gavr1988/Superstore-data-analysis/README.md

 shipping_days
 profit_margin

-This cleaned file can be used for further analysis in Python, Tableau, Excel or another visualisation tool.
+This cleaned file can be used for further analysis in another visualisation tool.

 # How to Run the Script